-Dr. Natasha Russell enjoys working with ECVC’s highly proficient team, not only because of their big hearts and gold standards of quality veterinary care, but also because of their One Health initiative Partnerships.
+Dr. Natasha P. Russell is well known in her community, not only because of her big heart and gold standard of quality veterinary care, but also because of her ongoing One Health initiative partnerships.

 Dr. Russell graduated from the University of Chile’s College of Veterinary Medicine in 2014.
 She also has an undergraduate Honours Degree in Biochemistry.
 Prior to the design of ECVC, she worked in relief and aid work, emergency medicine and primary care.